ShabbirHasan1/occams-rpc/docs/design_v2.md

 src/stream/server.rs:

-`ServerFactory` is the interface for a user to assign or customize with various plugins (transport, codec, etc.).
+`ServerFact` is the interface for a user to assign or customize with various plugins (transport, codec, etc.).

 src/stream/server_impl.rs: